andreww2012/mongoose-zod/README.md

 });
 ```

-`mongoose-zod` is smart enough to **granually** re-enable certain plugins if all were disabled globally.
+`mongoose-zod` is smart enough to **gradually** re-enable certain plugins if all were disabled globally.
 That means that with this global config, if you specify say `disablePlugins: {leanVirtuals: false}` for a certain schema, only `mongoose-lean-virtuals` plugin will be added to this schema.

 The most intriguing thing is that you *won't have to explicitly make them work on every .lean() call*: